Dutton v Bognor Regis UDC: Judgment

 Next, I ask: Is there any economic reason why liability should not be imposed on the council?
 In some cases the law has drawn the line to prevent recovery of damages.
 It sets a limit to damages for economic loss, or for shock, or theft by escaping convicts.
 The reason is that if no limit were set there would be no end to the money payable.
 But I see no such reason here for limiting damages.
 In nearly every case the builder will be primarily liable.
 He will be insured and his insurance company will pay the damages.
 It will be very rarely that the council will be sued or found liable.
 If it is, much the greater responsibility will fall on the builder and little on the council.

 Finally I ask myself: If we permit this new action, are we opening the door too much?
 Will it lead to a flood of cases which neither the council nor the courts will be able to handle?
 Such considerations have sometimes in the past led the courts to reject novel claims.
 But I see no need to reject this claim on this ground.
 The injured person will always have his claim against the builder.
 He will rarely allege - and still less be able to prove - a case against the council.

 All these considerations lead me to the conclusion that the policy of the law should be, and is, that the council should be liable for the negligence of their surveyor in passing work as good when in truth it is bad.

 I would therefore dismiss this appeal.
 In parting from the case I would like to pay my tribute to the help we have received from counsel on both sides and the very good research they have done in the course of the case.

-Critique

-Denning essentially argues (not unlike noblesse oblige) that if an inspector has a statutory right to inspect the property under construction, he thereby acquires a duty of care to inspect carefully.
-That is to say: a person who has a right has duties attached to that right.
-But jurists Mickey Dias and Hohfeld have shown that rights and duties are jural correlatives.
-That is to say: if someone has a right, someone else owes a duty to them.
-So here, the inspector has a right (to inspect), and the builder has a duty to let them inspect.
-The later Murphy v Brentwood DC case revealed Denning's reasoning in Dutton to be flawed.